Sashamxz/aws_click/README.md

 *EC2 instance with ID {instance_id} is already stopped* : Indicates that the specified
                                                        EC2 instance is already in a stopped state.
 _________________________________________________________________________________________________
-*User does not have sufficient permissions to start or stop instance(s)* : check your permission
+*User does not have sufficient permissions to start or stop instance(s)* : Check your permission,
-                                                                    maybe you dont have access
+                                                                    maybe you dont have access.
 _________________________________________________________________________________________________